 Take the shoulds out!
 This is simpler than you think.

 Strive to understand the communication that is happening in the behavior before you should or shame your child.
-Challenging behavior can be difficult to deal with.
-It is spontaneous in nature which can lead ...
+Challenging behavior can ...

 Please subscribe to the Inspired Parenting Membership to read more!